 In this Thing you will investigate different methods of online collaboration and file-sharing and explore the benefits of using these tools within your library.

 For this Thing, you will need to have a go at some of the activities below and then blog about any or all of these tools.

-One of the main purposes of Google Docs is to allow multiple people to edit the same document, spreadsheet or presentation without creating duplicate copies.
-Documents can either be uploaded or created from scratch within Google Docs and the fact that everyone can access the file in one place means that it is much simpler to edit and update.
-This can be very useful for librarians who are collaborating on a project; for example, for this very 23 Things programme we have used Google Docs to create a spreadsheet of everybody who has registered to take part.
+One of the main purposes of Google Drive (formerly Google Docs) is to allow multiple people to edit the same document, spreadsheet or presentation without creating duplicate copies.
+Documents can either be uploaded or created from scratch within Google Drive and the fact that everyone can access the file in one place means that it is much simpler to edit and update.
+This can be very useful for librarians who are collaborating on a project; for example, for this very 23 Things programme we used Google Docs to create a spreadsheet of everybody who has registered to take part.
 This allows us to store the information in a single location where multiple administrators can edit and update it as necessary.

-Once you have logged in to Google Docs, click ‘Create New’ and choose what kind of document you would like to create – such as a spreadsheet, word-processing document or a presentation.
+Once you have logged in to Google Drive, click ‘Create’ and choose what kind of document you would like to create – such as a spreadsheet, word-processing document or a presentation.

 Now you are ready to share your document, either with a colleague or even with another CPD23 participant if you wish!
 Click on the ‘Share’ button in the top right-hand corner of the screen.
 In the ‘Add People’ box, enter the email address of the person with whom you would like to share the document and decide whether you will allow them to edit the document or just to view it.
 Click ‘Share’ and this person will now receive an email with a direct link to your document.